 Circumcision probably made its way into religious law as a means to keep the practice as mainstay of the prevention of phimosis and to ensure parents undertook the procedure obligingly to meet their duty to their god(s).
 The Jewish bible in fact makes it clear that is a covenant with god that circumcision be performed on all male infants.
 When understood in the historical context, it is understandable that such practices existed.
 However, modern science and medicine has evolved and is practiced based on ethics not religious law.
 That means that surgery is always a last resort if a good outcome can be achieved using conservative measures, such as gentle foreskin stretching for uncomplicated phimosis.

 We have spoken to many urologists regarding the role of gentle foreskin stretching and circumcision in management of phimosis.
 The general view of urologists is that offering a conservative measure prior to surgery does not fit neatly into their practice.
 They believe that because surgery is 100 percent effective for phimosis (amputate the offending part) the best thing they can offer is surgery as it is sure bet and they get paid a lot more and use their hard earned skills.
 They agree that the risk of side effects and cost to patients means that ethically they should at least offer a more conservative measure.
-They claim that they offer a trail of a steroid cream to meet their ethical obligations.
-Almost all urologists agreed that the use of steroid cream without gentle foreskin stretching was a waste of time, but offered the treatment to meet insurance requirements.
+They claim that they offer a trail of a specially formulated skin conditioning cream to meet their ethical obligations.
+Almost all urologists agreed that the use of a specially formulated skin conditioning cream without gentle foreskin stretching was a waste of time, but offered the treatment to meet insurance requirements.

 We think it is important to note that if a urologists advices that circumcisions required to remove cancerous tissue, prevent cancer (in people at high risk) or due to paraphimosis or repeated serous infection, then circumcision is clearly indicated.
 If on the other hand, it is offered because it fits neatly into their practice, then we believe that an ethical red line has been crossed.
 In the absence of serious threat to a patient, more conservative measures like gentle foreskin stretching should be prescribed.